-Capstone has a robust health, safety and environmental ("HSE") policy and HSE governance framework.
-Pursuant to the HSE Policy and governance framework, a program has been implemented to perform risk evaluation and mitigation throughout Capstone's operating sites.
+The Corporation has a robust health, safety and environmental ("HSE") policy and HSE governance framework.
+Pursuant to the HSE Policy and governance framework, a program has been implemented to perform risk evaluation and mitigation throughout the Corporation's operating sites.